xolox/vim-session/README.md

 The name of the default session without directory or filename extension (you'll never guess what the default is).

+### The `g:session_default_overwrite` option

+If you set this to true (1), every Vim instance without an explicit session loaded will overwrite the default session (the last Vim instance wins).

 ### The `g:session_extension` option

 The filename extension of session scripts.
 This should include the dot that separates the basename from the extension.
 Defaults to '.vim'.